-In July I will be exhibiting in collaboration with Ark All Saints Academy at the South London Gallery, as a result of the Jack Petchey Start programme.
+In July I exhibited in collaboration with Ark All Saints Academy at the South London Gallery, as part of the Start programme.
 Here I designed a series of gallery and school based workshops focused on ideas of turning the body inside out- revealing our inner feelings to the world through performative objects.

 I have begun working on the Art and Us programme at MK Gallery, which offers 1:1 sessions for children with complex needs and their family.
 The programme will run 2018-2020.